ngtrthinh169TPC/revexpend/README.md

 - 3 stack navigators (inside the tabs).
 - larger in scope than the Todo app.

+- small side task: I made my own interfaces, as the teacher asked.

 # Structure

-First tab is the authentication - network call thing.
+- First tab is the authentication - network call thing.
 It implements a page that shows token, and a login page.
 Only thing it can do is log in as username="username" and password="password" using the simple api made by Teacher Jordan Hayashi.

-Third tab and fourth tab are revenues and expenditures.
+- Third tab and fourth tab are revenues and expenditures.
 It implements much like Todo app, but improve and change a little bit to suit the needs.
 It supports a modal to add new revenues and new expenditures.

-Second tab is just a screen to show your "balance" by taking your total revenue minus your total expenditure.
+- Second tab is just a screen to show your "balance" by taking your total revenue minus your total expenditure.
 It's there to make use of redux.

-Almost every data of this app is stored in redux-persist.
+- Almost every data of this app is stored in redux-persist.